-Zahle is mostly famous for its wineries that produce some of the best wines and Arak in the country and which are recognized internationally.
-Whether it is Chateau Ksara with its impressive 2km long cellars, Massaya with its Sunday brunches and yoga classes, Domaine Wardy vineyards across the Bekaa, Chateau Khoury with its exceptional view over the valley or Al Karram Arak with its 100 years of family tradition, they each represent a piece of the history and wealth of Zahle.
+Zahle is primarily famous for its wineries that produce some of the best wines and Arak in the country which are recognized internationally.
+Whether it is Chateau Ksara with its impressive 2km long cellars, Massaya with its Sunday brunches and yoga classes, Domaine Wardy vineyards across the Bekaa, Chateau Khoury with its exceptional view over the valley, or Al Karram Arak with its 100 years of family tradition, they each represent a piece of the history and wealth of Zahle.
 You can enjoy a guided visit, all year long, where the representatives of each winery will take you through their vineyards and cellars to discover their roots and philosophies, ending your journey with a tasting.

 Akl Hotel Zahle, Brazil Road

 Like many buildings in this part of town, the hotel dates back more than 100 years and has all its old characteristics preserved.
 The small, family-owned establishment has 10 bedrooms, of which 6 have private bathrooms, 1 dining room, and 2 lounges.
 Hosts, Nada Akl, and her mother make visitors feel at home right away. akl-hotel.com

 Taanayel Ecolodge Taanayel – main road to Anjar